IvanCastillo1986/computer-systems-cyber-guide/architecture/Linux-Kernel.md

 This layer acts like a bridge between the computer's hardware and software applications.
 It's the first program loaded after the bootloader, and it manages the system's resources and provides services to user-space applications.
 It's like the device's nervous system or control unit.

-## Hardware
-The kernel is responsible for managing and interacting directly with your computer's hardware components, including the CPU (Processor), memory (RAM), and input/output (I/O) devices like hard drives, keyboards, and printers.
-It translates requests from software into commands the hardware can understand.
+* Hardware Interaction:  the kernel is responsible for managing and interacting directly with your computer's hardware components, including the CPU, memory, and I/O devices.
+* Resource Management:  the kernel is one of the first programs loaded into memory when the computer boots up, and remains there until the system is shut down.
+This includes:
+    - Process Management:  the kernel controls execution of programs (processes), and decides how long each process uses the CPU.
+This allows for multitasking, giving the illusion that multiple programs are running simultaneously.
+    - Memory Management:  the kernel allocates memory space to programs and manages virtual memory, allowing programs to use more memory than physically available by temporarily storing data on the hard drive (swap space).
+It also ensures that one program's memory doesn't interfere with another program's memory.
+    - Device Management:  it communicates with and controls all connected devices through specialized software called `device drivers`.
+* System Calls:  this is how the kernel performs tasks like reading a file, writing data to a disk, accessing the network, etc. These are all services that the kernel provides, and "system calls" is how applications ask the kernel to perform them.

 ## Monolithic vs Microkernel
 Why Linux is monolithic.

 ## Kernel Space vs User Space
+Android OS (and many other operating systems) divide the memory into 2 areas in order to maintain system stability and security.

 ### Kernel Space
 It's a privileged memory area where the kernel code resides and executes.
 It has direct access to all hardware and memory.